Skip to content

 Monetary Policy Specialist

-A comprehensive guide to understanding the Reserve Bank of India's Repo Rate mechanism, its impact on the economy, and the significance of key policy decisions including the March 12 turning point.
+A complete guide for understanding the Reserve Bank of India's Repo Rate system and how it influences the Indian economy as well as major policy decisions such as the March 12 turning point.

-The Reserve Bank of India (RBI) and other central banks use the Repo Rate, which stands for Repurchase Agreement Rate, as a key tool to manage liquidity, control the money supply, and affect inflation in an economy.
+The Repo Rate (or Repurchase Agreement) is one of the main ways by which the Reserve Bank of India (RBI) and other central banks use to manage liquidity, control the money supply, and therefore have impact on inflation.

 Blog image